aemami1/home/content/group/_index.md

 ## 1. Bias Detection and Mitigation in AI Models

 We're working on identifying and mitigating several forms of biases in AI models.
-We're finding recently that the very recognition and classification of what is "toxic" or "biased" is very tricky and culturally/temporally-bound.
+We're finding recently that the very recognition and classification of what is "toxic" or "biased" is quite tricky and culturally/temporally-bound.
 It is now time more than ever to collaborate with experts from beyond the field (e.g., Psychology, Anthropology, Philosophy) to tackle these problems!

 {{< figure src="/uploads/subtle.png" caption="Proportion of GPT-4's preferred responses for the short poem task in CoGS, categorized by identity-specific prompts, with highlighted sectors indicating a preference for outputs from those identities.
 [Read more about this study](/publication/kumar-2024-subtle/).">}}